-As of Sunday, Jan 17, 2020, there are 49 active cases of Covid-19 and a 7 day average of active cases of 66 on the Cheyenne River Reservation at
+As of Tuesday, March 2, 2021, there are 14 active cases of Covid-19 on the Cheyenne River Reservation at

 To Donate click here.

 What is a hot spot and why avoid it?